manuelbauche/flask-ollama/Flask_API.md

 ### Security
 - Basic security measures for API access will be implemented, including authentication and authorization mechanisms.
 Consider using Flask extensions like Flask-HTTPAuth or Flask-JWT.

 ### Error Handling and Logging
 - Comprehensive error handling and logging will be developed for troubleshooting and monitoring purposes.

 ### Testing
 - Thorough testing will be conducted to demonstrate the reliability and robustness of the application, covering various scenarios and edge cases.
+Both with unit and integration tests.

 ### Documentation
 - Clear and detailed documentation will be provided for setting up the project and interacting with the API, including API endpoint documentation and a README file.